 Dr. Sarah Rawstron was born in London, United Kingdom.
 She trained in the United Kingdom attending medical school at Churchill College Cambridge (1977-80) for pre clinical studies, and then attended Kings College Hospital Medical School for clinical studies (1980-83).
 After one year as a house physician and house surgeon, she started a pediatric residency at Kings County Hospital and SUNY Downstate Medical Center in July 1984.
 She completed her residency in June 1987, after becoming a chief resident in December 1986.
 Dr. Rawstron then did a fellowship in Pediatric Infectious Diseases at Kings County and Downstate Medical Center (1987-1990).
 Following this she joined the pediatric department at SUNY Downstate as an Assistant Professor of Pediatrics.Her interests include congenital infections (particularly diagnosis and treatment of congenital syphilis), sexually transmitted diseases in children, and vaginitis in children.
 In January 2005 she moved to The Brooklyn Hospital Center too serve as the Pediatric Residency Program Director.

 Dr. Cindy Katz joined our department in 2007 as a member of the Ambulatory Care Faculty and Associate Residency Program Director.
 She received her undergraduate degree from Cornell University, her medical degree from SUNY Downstate, and completed her residency at the Children’s Hospital of New York (Columbia Presbyterian).
-Dr. Katz has been board certified in General Pediatrics since 2007, is Clinical Assistant Professor of Pediatrics (at Weill Cornell Medical College), and is a Fellow of the American Academy of Pediatrics.
+Dr. Katz has been board certified in General Pediatrics since 2007 and is a Fellow of the American Academy of Pediatrics.
 She primarily works in the Children’s Health Center but also spends time in the Newborn Nursery and the inpatient area.
 Outside of direct patient care, Dr. Katz administers the residency program, works on curriculum development, and conducts medical education research.
 Dr. Katz also has a passion for improving residents’ communication skills and works with residents on Quality Improvement projects.
 Dr. Katz enjoys working closely with residents and medical students and serving the children of Kings County.